 LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Oasmia Pharmaceutical AB To Contact The Firm

-/EIN News/ -- NEW YORK, Aug.
-29, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Oasmia Pharmaceutical AB (“Oasmia”) or the “Company”) (NASDAQ: OASM) of the September 27, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+/EIN News/ -- NEW YORK, Sept.
+04, 2019 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Oasmia Pharmaceutical AB (“Oasmia”) or the (“Company”) (NASDAQ: OASM) of the September 27, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in Oasmia stock or options between October 23, 2015 and July 9, 2019 and would like to discuss your legal rights, click here: www.faruqilaw.com/OASM.
 There is no cost or obligation to you.